stackbit-projects/silvestru-site-f4da8/features.md

     features:
       - title: Cold mail & email
         subtitle: >-
-          Get your foot in the door while wearing fuzzy pink slippers with reinforced soles
+          Get your foot in the door... wearing fuzzy pink slippers with steel reinforced soles
         content: >
           Your prospects are inundated with shitty pitches all day long.
 Do you